Questions To Ask…When Choosing a Financial Planner

 However, I use Zoom video conference software to meet virtually with clients from around the globe.
 Distance does not need to be a deal-breaker for our relationship.

-I focus my work with women in STEM and education careers and Hanford Site pre-retirees to help them through life’s transitions like career change, retirement, widowhood, divorce or sending a kid to college.
+I focus my work with women, many in STEM and education careers and Hanford Site pre-retirees to help them through life’s transitions like career change, retirement, widowhood, inheritance, divorce or sending a kid to college.

 My clients are often women, and if married, joined by their spouses, who are in their 50s, 60s and 70s, in pre-retirement or retirement.
-I specialize in pre-retirees, recently divorced or widowed women and college-bound families.
+I specialize in pre-retirees, recently divorced or widowed women.
 Many of my clients are dual income families with professional jobs related to the Hanford Nuclear Site or education, with household income in the range of $125,000-$250,000+ and a net worth of approximately $1,000,000 - $5,000,000.

 We work alot with employees associated with the Hanford cleanup mission, vitrification plant and the Department of Energy National Labs: